-Forty-two percent of the University's 333 varsity sport participants earned term or cumulative grade point averages of 3.0 or above (4.0=A) in the spring of 1994.
-A conference-leading 19 SIUC athletes received the MVC Commissioner's Academic Excellence Award for fall '93.
-Moreover, 73 program participants made the MVC Honor Roll.
-Since 1983, 23 women athletes have been cited as GTE Academic All Americans, selected by the College Sports Information Directors of America (CoSIDA).
+Paralleling SIUC's success on the playing fields has been an outstanding academic record on the part of student athletes.
+Forty-one percent of the University's 347 varsity sport participants earned term or cumulative grade-point averages of 3.0 or above (4.0 scale) in the fall of 1994.
+Some 79 student athletes made the MVC honor roll; another 20 received the MVC Commissioner's Academic Excellence Award last fall.
+Since 1983, 24 women athletes have been cited as GTE Academic All Americans as selected by the College Sports Information Directors of America (CoSIDA).